-- 1. At the rectifier shelf, open the fuse panel door.
-Verify that the battery breakers are OFF. - 2.
-Remove the battery compartment door.
-See Operating Cabinet Doors (on page 59) for instructions.
+- Step 1: At the rectifier shelf, open the fuse panel door.
+Verify that the battery breakers are OFF. - Step 2: Remove the battery compartment door.
+See Operating Cabinet Doors for instructions. - Step 3: In the battery compartment, disconnect the #10 AWG battery power cables from the power supply leads and set the cables aside.

-3. In the battery compartment, disconnect the #10 AWG battery power cables from the power supply leads and set the cables aside.
+- Step 4: Place a string of four batteries into the battery compartment, with the terminals in front. - Step 5: Install the jumper straps between the battery terminal posts per the manufacturer instructions. - Step 6: Connect the battery power cables as follows:

-- 4. Place a string of four batteries into the battery compartment, with the terminals in front. - 5.
-Install the jumper straps between the battery terminal posts per the manufacturer instructions. - 6.
-Connect the battery power cables as follows: - a.
-Remove the protective caps from the cable ring lugs. - b.
-Attach the black cable to the positive (+) terminal post at the right end of the string. - c.
+a.
+Remove the protective caps from the cable ring lugs. b.
+Attach the black cable to the positive (+) terminal post at the right end of the string. c.
 Attach the red cable to the negative (-) terminal post at the left end of the string.